-The Kuskokwim River is located in southwestern Alaska, heading at the confluence with its North and South Forks, about 10 miles upstream from the village of Medfra, and flows in a meandering and southwesterly direction about 540 miles to Kuskokwim Bay (downstream from Bethel about 65 river miles).
-The land area included in this vast river basin is about 11% of the total area of Alaska and is the second longest river in Alaska next to the Yukon River.
+The Kuskokwim River is located in southwestern Alaska.
+It begins at the confluence of its North and South Forks, about 10 miles upstream from the village of Medfra, and flows in a meandering and southwesterly direction approximately 540 miles to Kuskokwim Bay (downstream from Bethel about 65 river miles).
+The land area included in this vast river basin is about 11% of the total area of Alaska and the Kuskokwim River is the second longest river in Alaska after the Yukon River.
 The Kuskokwim River region is bounded by the Alaska Range Mountains on the south and east and the Kuskokwim Mountains on the north and west.
 Some of its tributaries include the Johnson, Kisaralik, Aniak, George, Holitna, Stony, and Takotna rivers.